CALL US TODAY! (225) 647-2747

 How Our Rubber Lining Procedure Works

-From surface preparation and material selection to application, curing, and inspection, every stage is executed with precision.
-Our focus on safety, environmental controls, and rigorous quality standards ensures each project meets the highest benchmarks for long-term reliability.
+Our focus on safety, environmental controls, and rigorous quality standards ensures each rubber lining procedure meets the highest benchmarks for long-term reliability.

 Step 1: Surface Preparation

 The first step in a successful rubber lining procedure is to prepare the surface.
-All substrates must be free of dirt, grease, mill scale, rust, and old coatings to ensure proper adhesion.
-Depending on the project, this may involve abrasive blasting, grinding, and/or chemical cleaning.
+All substrates must be free of dirt, grease, mill scale, rust, and old coatings to ensure proper adhesion during rubber lining installation.

 Step 2: Material Selection